What is a channel manager?

 Table of contents

-Channel management also relates to the strategy of managing which channels you choose to list on, how you analyse the top performing channels, and how you can optimise your connections to make more revenue at your hotel.
+A simple definition is that channel management is the strategy of managing which channels you choose to list your inventory on, how you analyse the top performing channels, and how you optimise your connections to make more revenue at your business.

 This is facilitated by a single dashboard, allowing you instant access to live rates and availability without needing to access several individual extranets.
-In this context channel management is a process by which you can simplify and speed up the way you sell your products, namely your hotel rooms and the ancillaries you attach to them.
+Channel management is a process by which you can simplify and speed up the way you sell your hotel rooms and the ancillary offers you attach to them.

-A channel works by automating and updating your hotel’s inventory in real-time, sharing reservation data on a two-way basis with your property management system.
+A channel manager works by automating and updating your hotel’s inventory in real-time, sharing reservation data on a two-way basis between booking channels and your property management system.

 This means that when a room is booked on Booking.com, for example, the channel manager will send this data to your PMS and also update your inventory across your other connected channels, such as Expedia or Agoda.

-How can a hotel channel manager be used to improve your hotel business?
+How can a hotel channel manager be used to improve your business?

-Take a look at this comprehensive list of how a channel manager can be used to benefit a hotel.
+Take a look at this comprehensive list of how a channel manager can be used to benefit your hotel business.

 1. Increase online bookings

-With telephone and walk-in bookings on the decline and online bookings on the rise, a channel manager places you in the best position to take advantage of this new traveller booking habit.
-Connect to more online channels, where more travellers than ever are locking in their stays.
+With telephone and walk-in bookings on a sharp decline and online bookings on a steady rise, a channel manager places you in the best position to take advantage of travellers’ online booking habits.

 2. Increase hotel revenue